Introduction to unittest¶

 - 1 test run successfully.
 The

-test passed. - Note that the
+test_true_is_really_truetest passed. - Note that the

-method was not executed.
+not_a_testmethod was not executed.

 Let’s Break Things¶

-method named not_a_test
+method named not_a_test to test_false_is_really_true.

 import unittest